ankur-JA/Digital-Clock/README.md

 This is a small project, but contributions are welcome.
 If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.

 # Credits
-This project was created by [Your Name].
-It is based on a tutorial from [Source], but customized and expanded to include additional features.
+This project was created by Ankur Raj.

 # License
-This project is licensed under the [Your License] License.
+This project is licensed under the MIT License.
 See the LICENSE file for more information.